rodrigoschmitt/Teachers/README.md

 # Descrição do Projeto #

 Primeiro trabalho sobre componentes do Xcode, onde devemos popular componente em 1 ou 2 views.

+## Detalhes ##

+Implement an app with two or more screens
+Three or more UIKit components
+Individual
+Submit to eLocker until Monday - 2015-03-03 4:30PM